achingbrain/mortice/README.md

 ## Browser

-Because there's no global way to evesdrop on messages sent by Web Workers, please pass all created Web Workers to the [`observable-webworkers`](https://npmjs.org/package/observable-webworkers) module:
+Because there's no global way to eavesdrop on messages sent by Web Workers, please pass all created Web Workers to the [`observable-webworkers`](https://npmjs.org/package/observable-webworkers)
+module:

 ```javascript
 // main.js